unframework/licheepi-nano-buildroot/README.md

 vagrant ssh
 ```

 Otherwise, download Buildroot and extract it into a folder that is separate from this repo's files.
+Please note that I have not tested it with newer Buildroot versions - you will likely need to [tweak some settings](https://github.com/unframework/licheepi-nano-buildroot/issues/18).

 Before building, install these Ubuntu packages: